-11. SEGMENT REPORTING:
+10. SEGMENT REPORTING:

 The Company operates two segments: the Management segment and the Trust segment.
 Such segments are managed separately based on types of products and services offered and their related client bases.
 The Company evaluates the performance of its segments based primarily on income before income taxes.
+All segment accounting policies are the same as those described in the summary of significant accounting policies.
+Intersegment balances that eliminate in consolidation have been applied to the appropriate segment.